kuzzleio/documentation-old/src/guide/essentials/request-and-response-format.md

 ---
 layout: full.html
 algolia: true
-title: Request and Response format
+title: Request and Response Format
 order: 800
 ---

-# Request and Response format
+# Request and Response Format

-All transactions in Kuzzle are represented by a [Request](https://github.com/kuzzleio/kuzzle-common-objects#request) object.
+Any access to a Kuzzle Backend resource must be made through a [Request](https://github.com/kuzzleio/kuzzle-common-objects#request).
 The object is created by the client to send a request to Kuzzle and returned by Kuzzle containing the response.

 The state of this object evolves along with the [lifecycle of the transaction]({{ site_base_path }}guide/essentials/request-and-response-format/#life-cycle).